-If you experience a failure during installation, you can use use the rerun option of the deployment script to restart the deployment from the failed step.
+If you experience a failure during installation, you can restart the deployment from the failed step by using the -rerun option of the deployment script.

 At the end of the deployment, the PowerShell session is still open and doesn’t show any output

 This behavior is probably just the result of the default behavior of a PowerShell command window, when it has been selected.
 The development kit deployment has actually succeeded but the script was paused when selecting the window.
-You can verify this is the case by looking for the word "select" in the titlebar of the command window.
+You can verify setup has completed by looking for the word "select" in the titlebar of the command window.
 Press the ESC key to unselect it, and the completion message should be shown after it.

 Default image and gallery item

-You must first add a Windows Server image and gallery item before deploying VMs in Azure Stack.
+A Windows Server image and gallery item must be added before deploying VMs in Azure Stack.